lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 + Details of the core algorithm(s) in the program
 + Discussion of how our solution solves the problem

+Even though we may have spent the majority of our time on writing code, a paper does not contain a copy of the source code.
+Instead, we can use pseudo code to describe our ideas.

 As for the chapter about experiment and evaluation, we can try to express in these ways.

 + Explain the tests we designed and performed (and why)